-CF = The coincidence factor which equates the installed unit’s connected load to its demand at time of system peak.
-DSF = The Demand Sizing Factor or the assumed peak-demand capacity saved due to proper sizing and proper installation.
+CF = Coincidence Factor.
+The percentage of the total HVAC connected load that is on during electric system’s peak window.

+DSF = Demand Sizing Factor or the assumed peak-demand capacity saved due to proper sizing and proper installation.

-HSPFb = The Heating Seasonal Performance Factor of the Baseline Unit.
+HSPFb = Heating Seasonal Performance Factor of the Baseline Unit.

-HSPFq = The Heating Seasonal Performance Factor of the unit being installed.
+HSPFq = Heating Seasonal Performance Factor of the unit being installed.
 This data is obtained from the AEPS Application Form or EDC’s data gathering.

 COPg = Coefficient of Performance.
 This is a measure of the efficiency of a heat pump.

-GSOP = The factor to determine the HSPF of a GSHP based on its COPg.
+GSOP = Factor to determine the HSPF of a GSHP based on its COPg.

-GSPK = The factor to convert EERg to the equivalent EER of an air conditioner to enable comparisons to the baseline unit.
+GSPK = Factor to convert EERg to the equivalent EER of an air conditioner to enable comparisons to the baseline unit.

 EDSH = Assumed savings per desuperheater.